 Alex and Kevin soon realised that the journey of a new small brewer in the early 21st century demanded a fresh approach for the Blythe Brewery.
 When started in 2002 small breweries were not nearly as common an occurrence as they are today.
 The concentration of the beer trade into the large multi-national conglomerates in the late 20th and early 21st centuries had left the doors open for small “real ale” breweries to meet the consumer’s demand for beer with real taste and genuine quality.

-Over time, the marketing departments in the large brewers became more aware of the consumer’s real ale desires, and the market place once again changed to meet those customer’s demands.
-In the meantime a plethora of small breweries had evolved to meet this real ale demand.
+Over time, the marketing departments in the large brewers became more aware of the consumer’s real ale desires, and the marketplace once again changed to meet those customer’s demands.
+In the meantime, a plethora of small breweries had evolved to meet this real ale demand.
 Competition increased but the market for such ales & beers remained buoyant.

-Faced with this scenario Alex and Kevin have taken the stance that Blythe will remain ethical in its business processes and will only provide product brewed in the traditional manner to the exacting standards that consumers rightfully expect.
+Faced with this scenario Alex and Kevin have taken the stance that Blythe will remain ethical in its business processes and will only provide products brewed in the traditional manner to the exacting standards that consumers rightfully expect.
 Wherever possible only organic ingredients are used.